ysmood/nokit/doc/readme.jst.md

 # Overview

-A light weight set of handy tools for real world functional programming.
+A light weight set of handy tools for real world program.

 Reduce the gap between different systems.
 Such as watch directory changes on a network file system, operate `spawn` on Windows and Linux, handle async IO api with promise, etc.